multigit-com/python/README.md

 + [identity](http://identity.multigit.com)

+**MultiGit** project facilitate the process of cloning multiple repositories across different organizations, branches, and projects on GitHub.
+**MultiGit** is designed for software developers managing or contributing to large-scale projects with complex structures.
+The project operates by reading specified .orgs, .projects, and .branches files to determine which repositories need to be cloned or pulled.
+This approach allows for an automated, organized, and efficient workflow, reducing the manual effort of dealing with each repository individually.

+### Key features include

+- Automatic cloning or pulling of repositories based on lists provided in .orgs, .projects, and .branches files.
+- Skips cloning forked repositories to focus on original content.
+- Verifies if each project adheres to a predefined structure as specified in a .structure file, offering to create a repository in the organization if it doesn't exist.
+- Provides installation and configuration instructions to ensure proper setup, including upgrading pip, installing dependencies via a requirements.txt file, and executing shell commands for git operations.

+### How it works

+The scripts included, particularly `multigit.py`, enable execution of git clone commands for each repository, emphasizing the need for git configurations and appropriate permissions.
+Given its sensitivity, the project also stresses the importance of securely managing the GitHub API token used in the cloning process.

+Overall, this GitHub project represents a practical utility for developers working in large-scale, multi-repository environments, streamlining the management of such projects through automation and structured checks.

 multigit cloning for many different organization, branches, projects on github
 + load projects from `.projects` file
 + load branches from `.branches` file